Keep Track of Past Group Members Here…..:-)

 Aaron is a native Kiwi and took his first degree and masters in Engineering at Massey, specialising in electrochemistry.
 Subsequently he graduated with a PhD from the Norwegian University of Science and Technology in Trondheim, Norway.
 He has wide interests in materials technology, particularly understanding surface reactions and processes at the atomic level and has a wide range of skills in materials characterisation methods.
 He has previously developed novel AFM based techniques and spent a successful year working with us on single polysaccharide molecule stretching.
 Aaron subsequently won a prestigous New Zealand Postdoctoral Fellowship and, failing a successful audition with Audioslave, worked on catalysts for hydrogen production from water.
 He has now taken up a position down at the University of Canturbury.
 Email: email@example.com

 Jonathan Hunt studied physics at Massey and after three years extended his stay in our group in order to continue working on the computer simulations of polysaccharide fine structure, that he began over the summer, for his Honours project.
 His Honours report was entitled “Polysaccharide sequence reconstruction from digest patterns” Extensively fuelled by peanut butter Jonny obtained a first class honours in Physics, and his Honours project work on simulating the action of polysaccharide degrading enzymes was published in Biochimica et Biophysica Acta.
 Jonny was lured away to the bright lights of Queensland to undertake a PhD in modelling studies of the visual cortex, but occasionally comes back to sit in a hammock, survey the NZ sky and try to disprove Bill’s latest idea!
-Jonnys PageEmail: email@example.com.
-Having successfully defended his PhD he has now taken up a position in San Diego with The Brain Corporation working on “making computers more like brains”…..like his preseumably, not mine….
+Jonnys PageEmail: firstname.lastname@example.org.
+Having successfully defended his PhD he took up a position in San Diego with The Brain Corporation working on “making computers more like brains”…..like his presumably, not mine….and now works for Google in London.